Symptoms of Endocarditis

 The symptoms of endocarditis can vary depending on the germ that caused the infection and how severe it is.
 Your child’s symptoms may also depend on whether they already had a heart problem before getting the infection.

-Many of the commons symptoms resemble other illness, such as the flu, but usually last longer than the flu.
+Many symptoms of endocarditis resemble other illness, such as the flu, but usually last longer than the flu.

-Your child may have one or more of these symptoms:
+Endocarditis in children may cause one or more of these symptoms:

 - Extreme tiredness